 The DSP proposes a single monument sign and four corner markers at the entrance to the eastern development pod.
 The design and materials of the monument sign and corner markers are complimentary.
-The monument sign includes the name of the development and corner markers include small hanging logo signs.
+The monument sign includes the name of the development, and the corner markers include small hanging logo signs.
 No site identity signage is provided at the second entrance to the development.
-Staff finds signage provided to be acceptable.
+Staff find the signage provided to be acceptable and consistent with Section 27-548(c) of the prior Zoning Ordinance, regarding improvements in the M-X-T Zone.